 - You Contribute Less.
 Many people stop contributing to their 401(k) plans, or don’t contribute as much, while they’re paying off a loan.
-In fact, some plans don’t even allow you to make contributions while you have an outstanding 401(k) loan.
+In fact, according to Credit Karma, some plans don’t even allow you to make contributions to your 401(k) while you have an outstanding loan.
 That means if you take the full five years to pay off your loan, you’ll miss out on five whole years’ worth of 401(k) contributions, not to mention the returns you might have earned on those contributions.

 - Your Employer Contributes Less.
 Many workers receive matching funds from their employers when they contribute to a 401(k) plan.
 For example, your employer could offer to match every dollar you put in up to 3% of your salary.
 So if you make $50,000 per year and contribute at least $1,500 to your 401(k), you get another $1,500 from your employer.
 If you cut that contribution down to $0 while paying off a 401(k) loan, your account doesn’t only lose $1,500 per year; it loses your employer’s $1,500 too, plus all the earnings on that $1,500.

-Interest rates on 401(k) loans aren’t very high, but they aren’t always the best rate available.
-If you have reasonably good credit, you can probably get a lower rate with a different type of loan, such as a home equity line of credit (HELOC) through Figure.com.
-On the other hand, if your credit score is below 680, a 401(k) loan is likely to be your lowest-interest option, and if it’s below 620, it could be your only option.
+Although 401(k) loans have fairly low interest rates, they don’t always offer the best rate available.
+If you have reasonably good credit, you can probably get a lower interest rate with a different type of loan, such as a home equity line of credit (HELOC) through Figure.com.
+On the other hand, if your credit score is low, a 401(k) loan is likely to be your lowest-interest option, and if your credit is really low, a 401(k) loan could be your only option.

-Of course, the interest you pay on a 401(k) loan isn’t really wasted money since it goes into your own account.
-However, you also have to pay an origination fee of about $75 for setting up the loan, and that’s a sum you won’t get back.
+Of course, the interest you pay on a 401(k) loan isn’t wasted money since it goes into your own account.
+However, you also have to pay an origination fee of $50 to $100 for setting up the loan, and that’s a sum you won’t get back.
 On top of that, some 401(k) loans have administration and maintenance fees that last until the loan is paid off.

 4. Extra Taxes